Our Programs

 Winter and Summer Youth Camp: We ask campers to bring all medications and catheter care supplies they will need during their stay at Camp.
 All medicines should be in their original bottles.
 Please include any additional care instructions that can help us provide your child with a happy and healthy stay.
 At Pick-Up Day Check-In, a Camp Staff member/Camp Nurse will verify and collect all medications you send for your child.
 Our nurses review your instructions for administering your child’s medication and care.
 Medications are dispensed daily at Camp, usually at meals or according to instructions.

-Family Camp: We ask families to bring all medications and medical supplies they will need during their stay at Camp.
+Family Camp and Adolescent & Young Adult Camp: We ask participants to bring all medications and medical supplies they will need during their stay at Camp.
 We provide refrigeration for all medications that must be refrigerated.
-Parents are responsible for dispensing regular medications to their children.
-Should your child need additional medications, our Camp Doctor and Camp Nurse are available.
+Participants are responsible for dispensing their own regular medications .
+Should participants need additional medications, our Camp Doctor and Camp Nurse are available.

 • What happens if there is a medical emergency at Camp?